mno127/mno127x/README.md

 - 👋 Hi, I’m @mno323
 - 👀 I’m interested in people, technology & change
-- 🌱 I’m currently learning edge/distributed computing
+- 🌱 I’m currently focused on edge/distributed computing
 - 💞️ I’m looking to collaborate on decentralizing the web
 - 📫 How to reach me ... via email